 The FDA describes how it plans to implement the Pre-Cert Pilot Program within its current authorities in the Regulatory Framework.
 Learn more about the Regulatory Framework for the Pre-Cert model.

-In addition, the 2019 Mid-Year Update summarized the FDA’s test activities, provided an update on our progress, shared what we have learned, and outlines next steps.
+In addition, the 2020 Update summarizes the FDA’s test activities, provides an update on our progress, shares what we have learned, and outlines next steps.
 For more information, see Developing the Software Precertification Program: Summary of Learnings and Ongoing Activities: 2020 Update [PDF - 1.5 MB].

 Total Product Lifecycle Approach of the Software Precertification Program